 Even well-established transport protocols, such as TCP (Transmission Control Protocol) and UDP (User Datagram Protocol), which have roots that pre-date the IETF itself, continue to be extended and refined to meet the needs of applications and users of the growing global Internet.
 One example is Low Latency, Low Loss, Scalable Throughput (L4S), which extends the Explicit Congestion Networking (ECN) framework to potentially lower latency by orders of magnitude.
 Another is TCP RACK, which seeks to modernize the way that TCP detects packet losses to allow faster recovery.

 Another area of work understanding how to best make use of transport protocols to enable networking for devices with differing, and perhaps constrained, connectivity.
 For example, the DTN (Delay/Disruption Tolerant Networking) Working Group specifies mechanisms for data communications in the presence of long delays and/or intermittent connectivity.
 More broadly, the TAPS (Transport Services) Working Group is aiming to define how applications interface with underlying transport protocols to improve their ability to use available networking.
 The IPPM (IP Performance Measurement) Working Group creates standards for operators to safely measure the characteristics of their network.
-More information about work underway is available in this recent Transport Area introduction presentation.
+More information about work underway is available in this Transport Area introduction presentation.